Kemper Museum of Contemporary Art

 Collections and Exhibits

-The permanent collection at the museum hosts a variety of artists from all over the world, and it focuses on works created after the 1913 Armory Show.
-Although the museum chooses between 20 to 30 works to debut every month, the full collection includes the works of Polly Apfelbaum, Arthur Dove, Louise Bourgeois, Dale Chihuly, Damien Hirst, Andrew Wyeth, Fairfield Porter, Georgia O'Keeffe, Frank Stella, and several others.
+The permanent collection at the museum features a diverse range of artists from around the world, with a focus on works created after the 1913 Armory Show.
+Although the museum selects between 20 and 30 works to debut every month, the entire collection features works by notable artists such as Polly Apfelbaum, Arthur Dove, Louise Bourgeois, Dale Chihuly, Damien Hirst, Andrew Wyeth, Fairfield Porter, Georgia O'Keeffe, Frank Stella, and several others.

-The media of displayed work also ranges from film and video to photographs, sculptures, and works on paper.
-Rotating exhibits featured in any of the three museum buildings seek to provide a deeper nuance and interpretation of contemporary art, and some past exhibits have included “Xaviera Simmons's Number 16,” “Summoning Ghosts: The Art of Hung Liu,” and “The Center is a Moving Target.”2
+The media of displayed work also range from film and video to photographs, sculptures, and works on paper.
+Rotating exhibits featured in any of the three museum buildings seek to provide a deeper nuance and interpretation of contemporary art, and some past exhibits have included “Xaviera Simmons's Number 16,” “Summoning Ghosts: The Art of Hung Liu,” and “The Center is a Moving Target.”

 Architecture

 In addition to the museum’s vibrant and multifaceted collection and exhibits, the Kemper’s signature building endures as an essential work of architectural art.
-This building, which features concrete, steel, and glass materials, was created and designed by Gunnar Birkerts and Associates, widely known as one of the foremost modern architects in America.
+This building, which features concrete, steel, and glass materials, was designed by Gunnar Birkerts and Associates, widely recognized as one of the foremost modern architects in America.

 Sources